Connectime4ever/MechaCar_Statistical_Analysis/README.md

 #### ***Dataframe: lot_summary***
 ![D23](https://github.com/Connectime4ever/MechaCar_Statistical_Analysis/blob/main/D23.png)

-As it can be appreciated the design specifications for the MechaCar suspension coils of a variance of the suspension not exceeding 100 pound per square inch is met for all manufacturing lots in total with a total variance of 62.29 pounds per square inch.
+The design specifications for the MechaCar suspension coils of a variance of the suspension (***not exceeding 100 pound per square inch***) is met for all manufacturing lots in total, showing a total variance of 62.29 pounds per square inch.
 However, looking into each individual lot, lot3 does not meet this design especification, showing a variance of 170.29 pounds per square inch.

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?

 ## T-Tests on Suspension Coils